dhslrl321/zsmq/README.md

 # ZSMQ

-This is an **Zola Simple zolaMessage queue (ZSMQ)** based on a SpringBoot that can be used in various places.
+This is an **Zola Simple Message queue (ZSMQ)** based on a SpringBoot that can be used in various places.

 And it's not suitable for production at all.